gtech-mulearn/Top-100-Coders/profile/edwinalexshaji@mulearn.md

 #### As a Top 100 Member:

-- While on this challenge i would like to find my true potential and find and learn new skills.
+- While on this challenge i would like to find my true potential.

 #### Career Plan:

-- I would like to learn new skills like full stak development.
+- I would like improve skils in full stak development.
 Get a well paid job.
 Then after a while i would like to start my own company.

 #### Thoughts on Kerala's Tech Ecosystem: